Inga Ruginienė: Lithuanian Airspace Security Breach

 Following the incident that happened on 22 October 2025, when a large group of contraband meteorological balloons was launched from Belarus into Lithuanian territory, the National Security Commission (NSC) was convened on the instruction of Prime Minister Inga Ruginienė.
 During the meeting, threats and risks to civil aviation safety and the protection of the state border were assessed, and decisions were taken on further measures to curb smuggling activities by air.

 The meeting also discussed technological solutions for blocking SIM cards attached to contraband shipments.
-The Ministry of the Interior (MoI) was tasked with providing information and proposals on technological tools that would allow SIM cards used in smugglers’ tracking devices to be blocked from identifying the landing sites of balloons.
+The Ministry of the Interior (MoI) was tasked with providing information and proposals on technological tools that would allow SIM cards used in smugglers' tracking devices to be blocked from identifying the landing sites of balloons.

 It was further decided to explore technologies capable of neutralising the balloons.
 The MoI will prepare the necessary technical specifications and submit them to the Ministry of the Economy and Innovation, which will seek high-tech companies capable of developing solutions for balloon detection, tracking, and neutralisation.
 The aim is to make smuggling activities economically unprofitable and unattractive to smugglers.

 In addition, the Ministry of Foreign Affairs was instructed to warn Belarus that failure to take action against smugglers launching balloons or drones from its territory may lead Lithuania to consider a longer-term closure of border control points.
 Lithuania emphasises that such activity poses a direct threat to civil aviation and public safety.
 Lithuanian authorities maintain constant contact with border institutions in Poland and Latvia, where similar incidents have also been recorded.

+Labour and Social Policy

+Prime Minister Inga Ruginienė’s government has prioritised social welfare, pension reform, and labour protections.
+In August 2025, while presenting her government priorities, Ruginienė stated that her administration would focus on increasing the minimum monthly wage, accelerating pension growth, and revising social support indicators to better assist low-income families.
+She also pledged to improve access to healthcare services and reduce poverty levels across Lithuania.

+In June 2025, Lithuania’s parliament approved reforms to the second-pillar pension system prepared by the Ministry of Social Security and Labour under Ruginienė’s leadership.
+The reform introduced voluntary participation, removed automatic enrolment, expanded withdrawal possibilities, and allowed contributors greater flexibility in suspending or adjusting pension contributions.

+Healthcare and Regional Access

+Ruginienė has publicly supported efforts to improve healthcare accessibility in Lithuania’s regions and reduce inequalities between urban and rural municipalities.
+In October 2025, Ruginienė became patron of the “Rožinis Autobusas” (“Pink Bus”) initiative, which provides mobile breast cancer screening and preventive healthcare services for women living outside major cities.
+During the event, the Prime Minister stated that preventive healthcare and equal access to medical services must remain a national priority.